chef/chef-oss-practices/contributors/guide/pull-requests.md

 It's better to get confirmation beforehand.

-Even for small changes, it is often a good idea to gather feedback on an issue you filed, or even simply ask in the appropriate team's Slack channel to invite discussion and feedback from code owners.
+Even for small changes, it is often a good idea to gather feedback on an issue you filed, or even simply ask in the appropriate team's Slack channel to invite discussion and feedback from project owners.
 Here's a [list of teams](../../team-list.md).

 ## 2. Smaller Is Better: Small Commits, Small Pull Requests